9M2PJU/9M2PJU-Easy-APRS-IS-Beacon-and-Object/README.md

 ## 🛠 Configuration (`config.yaml`)

-While the GUI manages this file automatically, you can always fine-tune your settings manually.
+This crucial file is **auto-managed by the GUI**, making it incredibly easy to use.
+However, you can also fine-tune your settings manually if you prefer.

 ```yaml
 callsign: 9M2PJU